Presidents of Azerbaijan and Turkmenistan delivered press statements

 Today, negotiations were held both in expanded format and in a one-on-one meeting.
 Many issues of bilateral cooperation were discussed, and further ways to develop our partnership were outlined.

-I would like to once again express my gratitude to Turkmenistan and my dear brother Arkadag, Gurbanguly Malikgulyyevich Berdimuhamedov, for their assistance in the restoration of Garabagh.
+I would like to once again express my gratitude to Turkmenistan and my dear brother Arkadag, Gurbanguly Malikgulyyevich Berdimuhamedov, for the assistance in the restoration of Garabagh.
 In July last year, during his visit, he put forward the initiative to build a mosque in the city of Fuzuli, and construction has already begun.
 This is yet another testimony to the sincere and friendly attitude of Turkmenistan, its National Leader, and the entire brotherly people of Turkmenistan toward Azerbaijan.

-I would like to once again express my gratitude to the Turkmen side for their active support for Azerbaijan’s accession as a full member of the Consultative Meeting of Heads of State of Central Asia.
-I regard this event as historic.
+I would like to once again express my gratitude to the Turkmen side for their active support for Azerbaijan’s accession as a full member of the Consultative Meeting of the Heads of State of Central Asia.
+I regard this development as historic.
 Although we are not geographically part of Central Asia, our cultural and historical ties, as well as the practical issues we are addressing today regarding regional connectivity and transport-logistics cooperation, naturally create the prerequisites for considering the broader Central Asian region as a single geopolitical and geo-economic space.
 Of course, from the very first day, we have actively participated in this multilateral format.

 Today, much was also said about transport and logistics.
-Cooperation in this area between our countries is already of a long-term nature — I would even say strategic — not only for us and our neighbors, but also for a much wider geography.
+Cooperation in this area between our countries is already long-term — I would even say strategic — not only for us and our neighbors, but also for a much wider region.
 There are not many reliable and secure transport routes in the world today that connect cooperating countries.
-This is a great achievement.
-In this context, transport and logistics projects cannot be considered in isolation from political interaction.
-Without political cooperation, no geographical conditions alone would have allowed us to combine our efforts.
-We have agreed to deepen coordination in the transport and logistics sphere in order to increase cargo flows — which are already growing as a result of our joint efforts — and to attract cargo from third countries.
-Therefore, this area will remain one of the priority directions of both bilateral and multilateral cooperation.
+Therefore, this is a great achievement.
+In this context, transport and logistics projects cannot be considered in isolation from political engagement.

 Of course, Turkmenistan and Azerbaijan are two countries with vast mineral and energy resources.
 In this regard, we are focused on combining our efforts in cooperation.